togglebit/CANFDuino/README.md

 Step 9. - Go to Tools->Serial Monitor, note that this will also cause entry into bootloader for about 4-5 seconds before the sketch runs (for permanant code/bootloader bypass there is a jumper on the PCB).

-Step 10. - See diagnostic printout in the comms window indating pass/fail of testing.
+Step 10. - See diagnostic printout in the comms window indicating pass/fail of testing.
 Typically the cause of failure is improper wiring or no termination resistor.